corcorana/restingIAF/iaf_manu.md

 To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF estimators.

 ### 4.2 Estimation of simulated IAFs
-Our preliminary set of simulations showed that the SGF technique performed almost perfectly when 2 min synthetic signals contained at least 24 s of alpha-band oscillations (SNR = 0.20).
+Our preliminary set of simulations showed that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 24 s of alpha-band oscillations (SNR = 0.20).
-Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 2% of simulated peaks being erroneously estimated.
+Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components either going undetected or being erroneously estimated by more than one frequency bin.
+Interestingly, our analysis shows that less sophisticated approaches to peak estimation can result in substantial error at comparably low levels of SNR.
+It is likely that many of these inaccurate estimates were attributable to spurious local maxima within noisy fluctuations in background spectral activity.
+It is a strength of the SGF technique, then, that it applies more stringent criteria when evaluating peak candidates.
+In our view, it is preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generate highly deviant estimates of the true underlying (albeit weak) signal.

+In addition to demonstrating that the SGF technique performs consistently well in low-to-moderate SNR conditions, our analysis also confirmed that the application of this smoothing procedure did not cause excessive distortion of PAF estimates.
-This analysis served as a basic proof of concept insofar as it demonstrated the SGF method as being capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
+Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of extracting a high proportion of underlying peak frequencies without introducing systematic bias.
-We acknowledge however that the estimation of sharply defined, single frequency alpha components is unlikely to be representative of genuine electrophysiological data in the vast majority of cases.
+We acknowledge however that the estimation of sharply defined, single frequency alpha components is unlikely to be representative of genuine electrophysiological data in many contexts.
-Indeed, if spectral data typically conformed to this pattern, distinguising the PAF would prove rather trivial (thus obviating the need for the SGF technique).
-While it is encouraging then that the SGF technique performed well in these favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.
+While it is encouraging then that the SGF technique performed well in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multichannel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) spectral estimates of these composite signals.
+The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999], and a variety of correlated (but nonidentical) spectral estimates of these composite signals.
 This manipulation also enabled us to examine the accuracy of CoG estimates, which in the context of Gaussian-distributed alpha components should ideally converge with PAF.
 The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from automated searches of averaged, unsmoothed channel spectra.
 This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than 0.5 Hz.